flybaseio/fit-stack/README.md

 The frontend code is the same for both, the full-stack just features the ability to also talk to the Node.js backend when needed.

+We've decided to make it easier to choose how to start by letting you choose to go the full-stack method, if you need a node.js backend to work with or just grab the client-side if you want to work with a client-side only system.

+The choice is yours, and the possibilities are endless!

 ## Branches

 * [full-stack (with node)](https://github.com/flybaseio/fit-stack/tree/full-stack)